Advantages and Disadvantages of Different Types of Blockchains

 Hybrid blockchains offer interoperability by allowing interaction with other blockchains or external networks.
 This interoperability enables seamless data sharing and collaboration across different blockchain networks or systems.

-Disadvantages of Hybrid Blockchain
+Disadvantages of Hybrid Blockchains

 Complexity